Components of hydronic floor heating systems

 - A Single Floor w/ Multiple Heating Zones; Navien Combi Tankless Boiler -

-This application is good for a single story small/medium size homes.
+This application is suitable for small to medium-sized, single-story homes.
 It consists of a Navien NCB combi tankless water heater, a hydronic manifold, a Namu thermal controller, and multiple heating zones on a single floor.
-The Namu thermal controller turns the boiler on or off.
-It also closes or opens valves in the manifold.
-The Navien NCB boiler automatically turns the system circulating pump, when it needs.
-DHW takes priority over space heating.
+The Namu thermal controller turns the boiler on or off and opens or closes the valves in the manifold.
+The Navien NCB boiler automatically activates the system’s circulating pump when needed.
+Domestic hot water (DHW) is prioritized over pace heating.
 This application:

 -.
-Is easy and simple to install and maintain
+Is simple and easy to install and maintain

 -.
-Is easy to control Individual room temperatures
+Allows convenient control of individual room temperatures

 -.
-Is best fit for a small/medium size single floor homes
+Is ideal for small to medium-sized, single floor homes

 -.
 Supports for both domestic hot water and space heating